 The crucial battle occurred in and around Mukden and Fushun, the very place that Yoshiko Yamaguchi originated from: she was at the nexus of history and in many respects her history is synonymous with the history of Japan's involvement in Manchuria:

-As we look at this military map more than 100 years after the battle, it may not occur to the viewer that hundreds of thousands of Russian and Japanese men were fighting to their death over possession of industrial resources, although they might have believed they were fighting for "The Glory of Mother Russia" or "The Glory of Yamato Japan".
-As Yamaguchi believed, I too believe we have an unflinching duty to look at history with open eyes.
+As we look at this military map more than 100 years after the battle, it may not occur to the viewer that hundreds of thousands of Russian and Japanese men were fighting to their death in these hills (over the possession of industrial resources) while believing they were fighting for "The Glory of Mother Russia" or "The Glory of Yamato Japan".
+As Yamaguchi says in her memoirs, we have an unflinching duty to look at history with open eyes.

 x--x--x--x--xThe Russians built many of the regions landmark buildings, such as this Catholic Cathedral mentioned in Yamaguchi's memoir; the Chinese (surprisingly) have preserved it to this day: